-HTRIC drives innovation and carries out research within three development programmes, as presented in the overview below.
+HTRIC drives innovation and carries out research within four development programmes, as presented in the overview below.
 These demand and ambition-driven programmes operate over the entire human life cycle: from healthy living, prevention and monitoring, diagnosis and treatment to revalidation.

 The strengths present in Groningen – such as (molecular) imaging, artificial intelligence, big (health) data, robotics and material technology – are reflected in all three programmes in order to meet societal challenges.
 Our programmes also support the nationally defined priority areas in MedTech NL.

 1. Operating Theatre of the Future

 Surgical techniques with calculated accuracy

 The implementation of robot-assisted, high complexity operations in surgery is taking place steadily.
 Current systems will evolve towards high-tech computer platforms, where diagnostics and multi-modular treatments are integrated, and AI plays an essential part.
 Developments within HTRIC include the integration of perioperative ‘decision control’ in the next generation of robot platforms, the improvement of robot arm placement in robotic surgery and the development of nano-robotics.

 2. Replacement and Improvement in the Human Body